jojozhuang/jojozhuang.github.io/_posts/2016-11-21-using-mongodb-in-shell.md

 > db
 mymdb
 ```
 If you use `show dbs` command to show the databases, `mymdb` is not present in list.
-To display database, you need to insert at least one document into it.
+To display the database, you need to insert at least one document into it.
 ```sh
 > db.mymdb.insert({"name":"iPhone 8"})
 WriteResult({ "nInserted" : 1 })